Dkunk7/simple-note-taker/README.md

 # Simple Note Taker

   ## Description
-  This app uses `Express.js` to create notes that will persist through multiple sessions, making a simple but effective not taker.
+  This app uses `Express.js` to create notes that will persist through multiple sessions, making a simple but effective note taker.